You’ve probably seen your dog stretch but extreme stretching in a dog is a red flag.

 A dog may be stretching to relieve stomach strain.
-Canine bloat is a typical doctor warning, but not all pet parents realize how dangerous this illness is.
+Canine bloat is a typical doctor warning, but not all pet parents realize this illness’s danger.

 When gasses build up in your dog’s stomach, the abdomen stretches and pushes on other organs.
 Do a stomach checkup.
 Is it rounded or grunting?

-Bloating can be a serious illness that may be fatal if not treated soon.
+Bloating can be a severe illness that may be fatal if not treated soon.
 To avoid this, keep an eye on your dog’s hydration after he or she has played.

-If your dog eats their food in a few nibbles, consider using a puzzle dish instead.
+If your dog eats their food with a few nibbles, consider using a puzzle dish instead.
 Elevated bowls may induce bloating in dogs, according to some research.